Relax231/odin-recipes/README.md

 2. add, commit and pushed the first version to github

 3. Working on https://www.theodinproject.com/lessons/foundations-recipes  -> Stopt at Iteration 3 - 2.

+4. Finished Assignment and rdy to test the git publish